ihr-it-projekt/DayZModsInfo/DynamicTrader/Configs/TraderItemConfigs.md

     "premiumPriceReduce": 0, // Reduce the buy price for premium players "maxCountThatPlayerCanBuyAsAttachment": 1, // If this trader type is added as an attachment to another item, this defines the max count that player can buy
     "maxCountThatPlayerCanBuyAsOptionalAttachment": 1, // If this trader type is added as an optional attachment to another item, this defines the max count that player can buy
+    "enablePoints": 1, // Enable points for this item.
+If 0, reputation system is not relevant for this item "minPointsNeededForSell": 10, // Minimum points needed to sell the item, is by default the lowest int value in DayZ "minPointsNeededForBuy": 1, // Minimum points needed to buy the item, is by default the lowest int value in DayZ "maxPointsNeededForSell": 1000, // Maximum points needed to sell the item, is by default the highest int value in DayZ "maxPointsNeededForBuy": 1000, // Maximum points needed to buy the item, is by default the highest int value in DayZ "givePlayerPointsForSell": -10, // Points to give the player for selling the item.
+    "givePlayerPointsForBuy": 10, // Points to give the player for buying the item.
     "storageItem": {}, // Never touch this value.
 It is needed internally "attachmentUniqueNames": [ // List of attachments included.
 The player has not to pay for this attachments "AK_PlasticHndgrd",